 Construction Drawing Phase

-At this point of the design process, we create a completely dimensioned set of plans, exterior and interior elevations.
-We also create the roof plan, typical wall sections and details, and also set up the foundation and framing plans for the structural engineer.
-At the end of the Construction Drawing phase, we'll provide a set of plans for you to review with your contractor and if there are changes after that, then we can provide those services as well.
-Once we received the client's final design approval, then the drawings are sent to the engineer.
+At this point of the design process, we create a dimensioned and noted set of plans, exterior and interior elevations.
+We also create the roof plan, typical wall sections and details, and set up the foundation and framing plans and get those ready for the structural engineer.
+At the end of the Construction Drawing phase, we'll provide a PDF set of plans for you to review with your contractor to begin preliminary pricing of the project.

-When the architectural drawings have been completed and the client has given final approval for the design, then we send the Construction Drawings to the structural engineer for him to calculate all of our structural needs for the project.
+When the architectural drawings have been completed, then we send the Construction Drawings to the structural engineer for him to calculate all of our structural needs for the project.
 There may be structural issues that cause changes, but in the end, the final design approved at the end of the CD Phase will be adhered to as closely as possible.
 For renovation work, this sometimes requires a site visit by the engineer prior to the beginning of the Schematic Design Phase.
 The Structural engineer will provide us with a set of sealed foundation and framing plans and provide any details as needed.
 The client and their GC typically review the drawings prior to finalizing their contract with the engineer and once that is done, the drawings can be printed and submitted for permits.

 Once engineering is completed, we create a PDF set of the drawings for your use and the structural engineer provides a set of stamped PDF drawings.
 We combine the two sets into one PDF and the plans are ready to submit for permitting.
 We can also provide printed sets of drawings for a separate cost.

 The timing involved during a new home or renovation project varies considerably, depending on the size and complexity of the house and/or renovation.
 It can range from as low as 20 hours all the way up to 80 hours and beyond.
 However, we keep a close record of hours and can provide a close estimate of how long it will take from project to project.

 What will it cost?